rkaunismaa/NLP4HTML/README.md

 5:08pm so running a conda environment with pytorch is working with the gpu ... so the problem IS with docker ... good to know!

+6:10pm had to reinstall the nvidia docker container

 ## Wednesday, August 30, 2023

 9:02am Create python code to only scrape new match accounts.